Friday 12th May, 5:30pm - 10pm

-A circuit race around the 11th century Lincoln Castle.
+A one0mile circuit around the 11th century Lincoln Castle and through Bailgate.
+Racing is suitable for all ages.

 Lincoln GP Sportive